wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 behind its gaining popularity is two fold:

-1. Native, OS-provided threads are too heavy-weight, but not many programming languages support light-weight "M\*N" green threads, that is, M OS threads are multiplexed to run N application-level threads and N >> M.  AFAIK, only Erlang and Go supports such light-weight threads.
+1. Native, OS-provided threads are too heavy-weight, but not many programming languages support light-weight "M × N" green threads, that is, M OS threads are multiplexed to run N application-level threads and N ≫ M.  AFAIK, only Erlang and Go supports such light-weight threads.

 2. Not many languages support stackful coroutines.
 As we discussed before,